Skip to main content

 Save

 The trigger starts working immediately after saving.
+Remember the limit — no more than 10 active triggers per agent.

-Trigger Parameters
+Trigger parameters

 ParameterTypeWhat to specify

-Trigger nameText fieldA clear name: “Complaint”, “VIP guest”, “Refund request”
+NameText fieldA clear name: “Complaint”, “VIP guest”, “Refund request”

-Firing Condition
+Firing condition

 Good example: